larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 FONT=ter-118n  # But add this.
                # This is a console font which makes it larger,
                # and more easily readable on boot
+---

+# set system keymaps
+# FYI, x11 should be done even if you are only using wayland
+# as the default is still sourced from systemd-localed (locale1)
+# and the generated /etc/X11/xorg.conf.d/00-keyboard.conf
+localectl set-keymap no-latin1
+localectl set-x11-keymap no pc105

+---

 # Set KDE keymap
 nano /etc/skel/.config/kxkbrc